yegor256/blog/_posts/2017/feb/2017-02-07-private-method-is-new-class.md

 By the way, _public_ static methods are a different story.
 They are also evil, but for [different reasons]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}).

+P.S.
+Now I think that the reasons in this article are applicable to _all_ private methods, not only static ones.